More results...

 Vault on Bree is a new space at the corner of Bree and Castle Street, where Cape Town’s creative community can gather, share ideas, and grow together.
 Vault on Bree is a place for artists, designers, brands, and innovators to meet, collaborate, and explore new ways of expression.
 It’s been thoughtfully designed to encourage conversation, connection, and creativity, with the hope of nurturing a stronger sense of community in the city.

 In partnership with Phil Kramer, the sound designer behind the system at One Park, the space includes a listening bar that puts music and atmosphere at its heart.
-Listening bars are intimate spaces dedicated to high-quality sound, inviting people to slow down, pay attention, and experience music in a deeper, more intentional way.
+Listening bars are intimate spaces dedicated to high-quality sound, inviting people to slow down, pay attention, and experience music more deeply and intentionally.

 When: First Thursdays | 6pm till late